Sakura Bakushin O: Four-year-old season

 Sakura Bakushin O suffered leg injuries at the start of 1993, and as a result did not race in the spring or summer.
 He returned in October with the Autumn Sprint Stakes at Nakayama.
 He was the second favorite, in part due to not racing in so long, but took victory.
-At the end of October he was entered in to another 1600 meter race, but finshed only fourth.
+At the end of October he was entered in to another 1600 meter race, but finished only fourth.
 He was then entered in to the Capital Stakes for the second year in a row.
 He won the race again, setting a similar time as what he had done the previous year.

 Sakura Bakushin O was once again entered in to the Sprinters Stakes.
-He entered the race as the second favorite behind Yamanin Zephyr, who had already won both the Yasuda Kinen and Autumn Tenno Sho in 1993 and had been the second place finished in the 1992 Sprinters Stakes.
+He entered the race as the second favorite behind Yamanin Zephyr, who had already won both the Yasuda Kinen and Autumn Tenno Sho in 1993 and had been the second-place finished in the 1992 Sprinters Stakes.
 In the race, both Sakura Bakushin O and Yamanin Zephyr settled in the mid-pack in the early race, but in the final stretch Sakura Bakushin O broke out to the front and took victory by 2 lengths.
 It was Sakura Bakushin O's first grade 1 race victory.

 At the end of the year, Sakura Bakushin O finished second in voting for the JRA Award for Best Sprinter or Miler, behind Yamanin Zephyr.